Career & Personal Development

 E = Employers & Events

-Engage with employers through a variety of opportunities: Career Fairs: Greensboro College students are welcome to participate in Career and Graduate School Fairs hosted by North Carolina A&T State University, University of North Carolina at Greensboro, and Guilford College Round Table events: 2-3 times per semester, Greensboro College students are encouraged to attend these speed-dating type of events.
-Network with professionals from a variety of career fields as you learn about their own career paths and what it takes to be successful Career Opportunity Tables: Network with representatives of organizations and graduate school programs interested in meeting Greensboro College students in a more casual environment as you learn more about available opportunities
+Engage with employers through a variety of opportunities: Career Fairs: Greensboro College students are welcome to participate in Career and Graduate School Fairs hosted by North Carolina A&T State University, University of North Carolina at Greensboro, and Guilford College.
+Round Table and Networking events: 1-2 times per semester, Greensboro College students are encouraged to attend these speed-dating type of events.
+Network with professionals from a variety of career fields as you learn about their own career paths and what it takes to be successful.
+Lunch Time Career Connections: Network outside Fowler Dining Hall during the lunch hours with representatives of organizations and graduate school programs interested in meeting Greensboro College students in a more casual environment as you learn more about available opportunities.

 I = Internships